embedded-office/canopen-stack/docs/_examples/quickstart.md

 Most of these entries are constant, and their values can be stored directly inside the object dictionary.
 This is not the case for the error register object `1001h`{:.info}.
 This entry is read-only, but can be changed by the node.
-We need to declare global variable to contain the runtime value of the entry:
+We need to declare a global variable to contain the runtime value of the entry:

 ```c
 uint8_t Obj1001_00_08 = 0;